Need Help? Give us a call.

 Applying for an account is easy—you can do so in-person or online—and you’ll be able to take advantage of Goldwater Bank’s online and banking platforms, pay bills directly from your account, and get electronic statements.

-The First Internet Bank of Indiana offers a great rate for money market business savings accounts, serving up a 1.36% APY for accounts with less than $250,000 (or 1.66% APY for those with more than $250,000).
+The First Internet Bank of Indiana offers a great rate for money market business savings accounts, serving up a 2.02% APY.
 This account only needs an initial deposit of $100, and includes a monthly maintenance fee of $5 if the daily balance dips below $4,000.

 Deposits and withdrawals can be made six times per month without an additional fee, with additional transactions costing $5 each.
 A word of caution though: debit cards for this money market savings account can only be issued to sole proprietors.